Bylaws of the Security Industry Association

 ARTICLE VI - COMMITTEES

-The Board may create and populate committees of the Corporation, including, without limitation, (i) an Executive Committee, (ii) standing committees, (iii) special ad-hoc committees (iv) sub- committees and (v) other such committees as may be established by the Board of Directors from time to time.
-Standing committees, which may be dormant until called to action, shall include an Awards Committee, a Bylaws Committee, a Certification Committee, an Education and Training Committee, a Finance Committee, a Government Relations Committee, an Industry Forum Committee, an Industry Relations Committee, a Research Committee, a Marketing and Membership Committee, a Nominating Committee, a Show Advisory Committee, a Standards Committee and a Strategic Planning Committee.
+The Board may create and populate committees of the Corporation, including, without limitation, an Executive Committee, (ii) standing committees, (iii) special ad-hoc committees (iv) sub- committees and (v) other such committees as may be established by the Board of Directors from time to time.
+Standing committees, which may be dormant until called to action, shall include an Awards Committee, a Bylaws Committee, a Certification Committee, an Education and Training Committee, a Finance Committee, a Government Relations Committee, a Human Resources Committee, an Industry Forum Committee, an Industry Relations Committee, a Research Committee, a Marketing and Membership Committee, a Nominating Committee, a Show Advisory Committee, a Standards Committee and a Strategic Planning Committee.

 Except as otherwise provided in these Bylaws, no committee shall exercise the authority of the Board.